-Consumers expect brands—including destinations—to think beyond the bottom line and consider the impact of marketing messages.
-Marketers have a duty to protect the privacy of the individuals they are trying to reach, embrace inclusivity with personalized content, prove the ROI of the budgets spent, and integrate environmentally-friendly practices whenever possible.
+Consumers expect brands—including destinations—to think beyond the bottom line and deploy responsible marketing.
+Marketers have a duty to protect the privacy of the individuals they are trying to reach, embrace inclusivity with personalized content, prove the ROI, and integrate environmentally sustainable practices whenever possible.

 How can agencies and marketing organizations in the tourism industry increase responsible marketing?
 From combatting over-tourism to creating environmentally responsible publications, your organization can choose to follow socially responsible practices and become leaders in making travel more sustainable.

 Madden believes in actively developing long-term growth alongside our partners through conscientious marketing.
 Together, we can lead the way to thoughtful and responsible promotion of travel.

 As we think about the challenges of 2020, none came to light more than the challenges we face trying to be a fully inclusive society.
 When we think about how to become more welcoming to all travelers, having a team that is inclusive and representative of the country is one of the most important ways to embody and affect change.
 As a company, we are committed to seeking consistent, sustained improvement.
 Consider your team dynamics and how you are building your organizations.
 To build a diverse organization requires work on recruitment, it does not just happen.

 As marketers, we look to continue to evolve our marketing practices to better represent all of the population and not just those that have the perceived highest value.
 Some of the ways we are working with DMOs to become more inclusive include:

 - Audit Content, Photo Assets, & UGC: Take an open-minded look at the content used in your marketing.
 Look for opportunities to showcase a wider variety of people in your imagery.
 Evaluate your website content, blog, and social media efforts and audit for staff bias.